Maintaining Web Service Users

 Enter or select the ID for the user profile.

-Note: If this is a Marketplace Integration user, enable that field to select a vendor description.
-(After making a selection, if this is a new user the vendor's name displays in the User ID field.)
+Note: If this is a Marketplace Integration user, enable that field to display a second field where you can select the marketplace vendor's description:

-Note: If the user record already exists but the Marketplace Integration field is not enabled, you can enable this field and select a vendor's description, which does not overwrite the existing User ID.
-After saving this update, you cannot change the User ID, the Marketplace Integration field, or the vendor description field.
+If the user record already exists but the Marketplace Integration field is not enabled, you can enable that field and select a vendor's description, which does not overwrite the existing User ID.

 User Name Name of the user.